AJarombek/saints-xctf-functions/forgot-password/README.md

 ### Overview

-AWS Lambda function for sending a welcome email to a new user.
+AWS Lambda function for sending a forgot password code email to a user.

 ### Commands